-We believe that every child is musical, and we love to see students enjoy the unique creative outlet that playing an instrument provides.
+We believe that every child is musical, and we love to see students enjoy the unique creative outlet that making music provides.

 The school years are a great opportunity for young people to develop themselves, and we see a solid growth in music across the college as the students get involved and find a love for the craft.
 Every student should try music and be exposed to things they might not otherwise experience.

-In band, students grow and learn teamwork.
-Every member brings a different aspect that adds to the final sound that’s produced.
+In all our music programs across the school, students grow and learn teamwork.
+Every member of an ensemble brings a different aspect that adds to the final sound that’s produced.
 Students learn attention to detail and listening skills.
 They develop care and concern, working with one another to achieve the desired outcome, even in the face of difficulty.

-From Kindergarten to Year 9, students enjoy the classroom music program which includes oral training, theory training, world instruments, intervals and much more.
-In Years 8 to 10, music is offered as an elective.
+From Kickstart to Year 8, all students participate in the classroom music program which includes practical activities, development of musical understanding, aural training and opportunities to both compose and perform solo and in groups.
+In Years 9 and 10, music is offered as an elective.

 Private instrumental tuition

-An instrumental program is offered for all students from Pre-Primary to Year 12.
+An instrumental program is offered for all students from Kindergarten to Year 12.

-Students are taught by expert instrumental teachers in a choice of instruments including; guitar, bass, piano, clarinet, saxophone, drums, percussion, French horn, trombone and trumpet.
+Students are taught by expert instrumental teachers in a choice of instruments including piano, guitar, bass, drums, flute, clarinet, saxophone, mallet percussion, French horn, trombone, trumpet and voice (singing).

 Lessons occur during class time on a rotating timetable and instrument hire is available for select instruments.

 A music scholarship is provided for all Year 5 students whereby instrumental tuition is free and students pay only for the hire of the instrument.